Bear Valley Review

 Grizzly

-I could see spending most of the day exploring this lift under better conditions.
-There are so many interesting lines that will get your heart pumping and give you a real sense of accomplishment.
+Grizzly is the place to be on a powder day or within a couple of days after before it ices up due to the low altitude.
+There are so many interesting lines that will get your heart pumping and give you a real sense of accomplishment and adventure.

 Down to town